 We have provided an overview of what exists in terms of tools, toolkits and current provision of instruments to support the activities of citizen observation.
-As citizen observation is a relatively new field, we offer a summary of activities in areas such as citizen science, citizen sensing and environmental monitoring, to name a few.
+As the field of citizen observatories is a relatively new, we offer a summary of activities in areas such as citizen science, citizen sensing and environmental monitoring, to name a few.